PREAMBLE & MEANING

 We, the people of India.

-The phrase “We the people of India” emphasises that the constitution is made by and for the Indian people and not given to them by any outside power.
+The phrase “We the people of India” emphasizes that the constitution is made by and for the Indian people and not given to them by any outside power.

 It also emphasizes the concept of popular sovereignty as laid down by Rousseau: All the power emanates from the people and the political system will be accountable and responsible to the people.